brooe/COM304/myPracticeCourseWork/personal_learning_record/segment1.md

   - Boolean Logic :
       <sub>https://computer.howstuffworks.com/boolean.htm, https://www.bbc.co.uk/bitesize/guides/zqp9kqt/revision/1, </sub>
      - Boolean logic is a form of algebra where all possible expressions can be evaluated as either True or False.
+In computers, this is translated to the output state of an electronic circuit, which is either 0 (False) or 1 (True) (and as such can also be represented in binary).
-       - We evaluate these conditions using Boolean conditions.
+       - We evaluate these using Boolean conditions.
-       - AND, NOT, OR, XOR
+       - AND: where BOTH inputs are True, output True, else False.
+       - NOT: INVERTS the input.
+Where input is True, output False.
+Where input is False, output True.
+       - OR: where EITHER input is True, output True. if BOTH inputs are False, output False.
     - Logic gates are a series of transistors connected together to give one or more outputs, each output being based on the input or combination of inputs supplied to it.
     <sub>https://www.ilearnengineering.com/electronical-and-electronic/understanding-logic-gates-and-truth-tables</sub>
     -